florisvanvugt/omega_cpp_py/readme.md

 ## Shared memory

 In reality, the robot can only be controlled by a C++ program.
 But we want to run the experiment with python, that is why we need to use a shared memory.
-In the `shared_memory_specification.txt` document, we write the parameter that we want to add in the shared memory. `create_c_header.py` creates the C++ header file which contains the structure used by the C++ script to write into the shared memory.
-The C++ program create a shared memory after having computed the size of this one thanks to the `shared_memory_specification.txt`.
+In the `shared_memory_specification.yaml` document, we write the parameter that we want to add in the shared memory. `create_c_header.py` creates the C++ header file which contains the structure used by the C++ script to write into the shared memory.
+The C++ program create a shared memory after having computed the size of this one thanks to the `shared_memory_specification.yaml`.
 From within Python, it is quite easy to access to the shared memory.
 Actually, to read a parameter, you can use this function `robot.rshm(variable's name)`, and to write in this one, you need to use the function `robot.wshm(variable'name, value)`.

-Each line in the `shared_memory_specification.txt` creates one variable in the shared memory.
+Each line in the `shared_memory_specification.yaml` creates one variable in the shared memory.
 Each variable has a name and a type.
 The types conform to the `struct` specification in Python ([see here for a specification](https://docs.python.org/2/library/struct.html#format-characters)).

 For example, the line
 ```
-x d
+x : d
 ```

 creates a variable named `x` which has a double floating point precision value.